VideoNetworks/TokShift-Transformer/README.md

 ## Updates
 ### July 11, 2021
-* Release this V1 version (exactly as the paper) to public, we are preparing a V2 verson which include the following modification, will releaset within 1 week.
+* Release this V1 version (exactly as the paper) to public.
+* we are preparing a V2 verson which include the following modifications, will releaset within 1 week:
+1. Directly decode video mp4 file during training/evaluation
+2. Change to adopt standarlize timm code-base.
+3. Performances further improved than reported in paper version (average +0.5).

 ### April 22, 2021